GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/shoaling_variable_seabed/README.md

 ![Initial condition](Initial_condition.png)

-We compare the numerical water surface maxima/minima with the Whispers3D reference solution of Coulaud et al. (2025), digitized from their paper.
-The SWALS models are run at a range of resolutions to check they are converging.
+We compare the numerical water surface maxima/minima with the Whispers3D reference solution of [Coulaud et al. (2025)](http://dx.doi.org/10.1016/j.coastaleng.2024.104645), digitized from their paper.
+The
+SWALS models are run at a range of resolutions to check they are converging.

+While the results are reasonable, the short wavelength to depth ratios in this problem mean we should not expect high accuracy from the simple dispersive solver in SWALS.
+There is some tendency to understimate the top of the wave envelope, although within the range of other solvers studied by [Coulaud et al. (2025)](http://dx.doi.org/10.1016/j.coastaleng.2024.104645).

 All solvers give quite similar solutions at the finest resolution.
 The midpoint solver converges more quickly than the other solvers, which is not surprising